ourownstory/neural_prophet/README.md

 * learning rate range test
 * tutorial notebooks: trend, events
 * fixes to plotting, changepoints

-### Coming up Next

-The next versions of NeuralProphet is expected to cover a set of new exciting features.

-* Robustify training for different datasets
-* Logistic growth for trend component.
-* Uncertainty estimation of individual forecast components as well as the final forecasts.
-* Support for panel data by building global forecasting models.
-* Incorporate time series featurization for improved forecast accuracy.

 ## Development Timeline
 For details, please view the [Development Timeline](notes/development_timeline.md).